HadrienG2/phalanstery/README.md

 Event state may be tracked in one of three ways:

 - Polling (Easy to use, not suitable for waiting)
-- Blocking wait for completion (CPU-efficient but not scalable to many waiters, only intended for use in the main application program)
+- Blocking wait for completion (CPU-efficient but not scalable to many waiters, only intended for the main program)
 - Callback objects (Preferred solution for most waiting scenarios.
 Unlike regular callbacks, these objects are stateful, and can thus be easily made context aware.
 Moreover, because any suitably tagged Ada type may be used, thread-safety can be achieved quite easily using protected types.)

-Events are composable using an AND-gate like relationship: a composite event is Done if all its children are Done, and edge cases are handled the way you would expect.
+Events are composable using an AND-gate like relationship: a composite event becomes Done when all of its children are Done, and the other cases are handled the way you would expect.
 The design of Ada protected types makes it somewhat harder to implement other composition relationships such as OR gates, however it is nothing that cannot be worked around if a clear use case for such composition is demonstrated.

 Cancelation of events is also supported, in the sense that any entity with a reference to an event can request the cancelation of the underlying asynchronous process.
 How quickly the underlying process will actually stop